 The Red Eye Tetra is easy to care for provided the water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis, especially if the tank is densely stocked.
-At least 25 - 50% of the tank water should be replaced every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+At least 25 to 50% of the tank water should be replaced every other week.

 Water Changes: Bi-weekly

 The aquarium should be heavily planted around the sides and back and have plenty of open water for swimming in the front.
 A few hiding places would be appreciated.
 Woodwork and floating plants will make them feel comfortable.
-Like many of the tetras, adding aquarium safe peat to the filter will simulate the black water conditions that they prefer.
-Adding a couple handfuls of dry leaves will also give these fish a natural feeling.
+Add aquarium-safe peat to the filter to simulate the black water conditions they prefer.
+Also, adding a couple handfuls of dry leaves will also give these fish a natural feeling.
 It is best to use a river sand for the substrate.

 Suitable for Nano Tank: Yes